CurveAnimation

 you must first upload CurveAnimation

-instances to Roblox before playing them.
+instances to Roblox before playing

-you can generate a temporary ID using
+can generate a temporary ID using

 AnimationClipProvider:RegisterAnimationClip(); this generates a hash